Disclaimer: This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 These refreshing blueberry mojitos are the perfect rum cocktail for a warm summer night.
-The same mint, lime and white rum base as a regular mojito with a fruity blueberry twist.
-Easy to make with basic ingredients.
-Make one or two cocktails at a time or enough for a crowd.
+They have the same mint, lime and white rum base as a regular mojito, but add in a fruity blueberry twist.

-- Blueberry simple syrup.
-These blueberry mojitos use syrup made from fresh blueberries rather than mashing the blueberries into the cocktail itself.
-Although mashed blueberries sounds like a good idea, it doesn’t work as well in cocktails.
-Blueberry syrup gives a stronger blueberry taste, and gives the mojito a smoother consistency since there are no small blueberry pieces in the drink.
+- Blueberry simple syrup — These blueberry mojitos use blueberry simple syrup made from fresh blueberries rather than mashing the blueberries into the cocktail itself.
+Although mashed blueberries sound like a good idea, it doesn’t work as well in cocktails.
+Blueberry syrup gives a stronger blueberry taste, and gives the mojito a smoother consistency.

-- Easy to make for one or for a crowd.
-Using blueberry syrup actually means it’s faster to make this drink.
+- Easy to make for a crowd — Using blueberry syrup actually means it’s faster to make this drink.
 You can easily make a handful of drinks for a group in under ten minutes, or just one drink in less than 5 minutes.

-- Not too sugary, not too strong.
-These mojitos have the perfect balance of flavors.
-You can taste the strong fizzy blueberry flavor, with the fresh mint and just a slight taste of rum.
+- Perfect balance of flavors — These mojitos are not too sugary and not too strong.
+You can taste the strong fizzy blueberry flavor, with the fresh mint and just a slight hint of rum.

 - Mint Leaves: Every mojito has to have mint!
-Use only fresh mint leaves— dried mint will not work.
+Use any type of fresh mint leaves.
+Dried mint leaves won’t work in this recipe.

-- Lime Juice: Use freshly squeezed lime juice!
-The artificial lime juice doesn’t have the same fresh lime zing that makes a mojito so tasty.
+- Lime Juice: Use freshly squeezed lime juice.
+Bottled lime juice doesn’t have the same fresh lime zing that makes a mojito so tasty.